verify-xyz/did-profiles/README.md

 npx ts-node utils/create-accounts.ts
 ```

-This will generate the variables you need to populate the `backend/.env` and `frontend/client-side/.env` files.
+This will generate the variables you need to populate the
+1. BACKEND: `backend/.env`
+2. FRONTEND: `frontend/testing-app/.env` and `frontend/client-side/.env`  files.

 Use https://goerlifaucet.com/ to receive Goerli ETH